 The NCAA’s passage of its NIL rule in 2019 enables college athletes to get paid for usage of their name, image and likeness and was intended to compensate those students for contributing to their universities.
 Unfortunately, undergraduates and graduate STEM students are often unpaid for their research.
 If the pandemic has taught us anything it is that we need to identify, nurture, incentivize and reward our future world problem solvers.
 As a result of these recent developments, Scientist.com will be offering our own NIL grant of $50,000 to be divided among 10 promising junior or senior undergraduate researchers ($5,000 each).

 Our team believes that supporting people in entering STEM fields is crucial to the future of innovative scientific research.
 We make it a point to mentor and support individuals that are early in their education and career.
-In the spirit of the NIL, we look forward to collaborating with the students that are chosen to receive the award so they can work as brand ambassadors for Scientist.com.
-Applicants must be currently enrolled in a STEM program in undergraduate university based in the United States; Must have a confirmed position working in a lab in the spring; Must submit the application by December 14th; Must agree to their Name, Image, and Likeness being shared in promotional material and must collaborate as Scientist.com brand ambassador for 9 months following the disbursement of the award.
-For more information or to apply, please visit the scholarship provider's website.
+In the spirit of the NIL, we look forward to collaborating with the students that are chosen to receive the award so they can work as brand ambassadors.
+Applicants must: be currently enrolled in a STEM program in undergraduate university based in the United States; have a confirmed position working in a lab in the spring; submit the application by the deadline; and agree to their name, image, and likeness being shared in promotional material and must collaborate as a brand ambassador for 9 months following the disbursement of the award.